Vishal-Dubey18/WORK_TRAINING/PROJECT/SMART_TRACKING_SYSTEM/README.md

 - ✅ Ensure your webcam is functioning correctly.
 - ✅ Verify image directory paths.
-- ✅ For email issues, double-check your Mailbluster API key and email settings.
+- ✅ For email issues, double-check your Gmail app password and email settings.
+- ✅ Make sure you have created an app password for your Gmail account if 2FA is enabled.

 ---